-Keramsite is used mainly in a building industry for the production of concretes and construction elements and as an insulating and draining material.
+The keramsite is used mainly in a building industry for the production of concretes and construction elements and as an insulating and draining material.
 It is also used in the road construction, horticulture and agriculture.

 There have been 8 deposits of the raw materials for keramsite production documented in Poland: Budy Mszczonowskie (located in Mazowieckie Voivodeship), Gniew II (Pomorskie Voivodeship), Gołaszyn (Lubelskie Voivodeship), Nawra (Warmińsko-Mazurskie Voivodeship), Ruda (Podkarpackie Voivodeship), Uniejów (Łódzkie Voivodeship), Wierzchocin (Wielkopolskie Voivodeship) and Bukowo (Szczecin-Płonia) (Zachodniopomorskie Voivodeship).

 Table 1 shows the current state of the exploration and development of these deposits.
-The anticipated economic resources as of 31.12.2018 amounted to 168.078 million m3 (about 336.156 million tonnes) from which the resources for the keramsite production were equal 39.971 million m3 (about 78.742 million tonnes) – 23.9% of the total resources.
+The anticipated economic resources as of 31.12.2022 amounted to 165.673 million m3 (about 331.346 million tonnes) from which the resources for the keramsite production were equal 39.528 million m3 (about 79.056 million tonnes) – 23.9% of the total resources.
 The anticipated economic resources for the agloporite production amounted to 126.146 million m3 (about 252.292 million tonnes) – 76.1% of the total resources.